rishabh-bector/chief/README.md

 The `chief start` command starts the chief server process.
 To stop the chief server, run `chief kill`, and to check its status, `chief status`.

+# Quickstart

-## Quickstart
+## The Pipeline File

-Once you have the Chief server installed, create a file called `chief.pipeline` in the repo for which you wish to set up CI/CD.
+Once you have the Chief server installed, create a file called `chief.pipeline` _in the repo_ for which you wish to set up CI/CD.
 The pipeline file allows you to configure build & deploy steps which you'd like the Chief server to run once you push a release branch.
 Here's the minimum needed for a pipeline file:

 ```
 - INFO -